kinfallen/shazamify/README.md

 # shazamify
 Automatically get songs from the [Shazam Chart's website](https://www.shazam.com/charts/) and pipe them into a Spotify Playlist.
 Download the Python scripts, edit the CSV and Authorisation variables, and run them in terminal (Python required) or Python Launcher.

-Currently, the script is set up so as to ignore duplicate songs as well as songs that aren't from 2023.
-The hope is to start these in 2024 on a weekly cron job and have a cumulative list of tracks over the year.
+Currently, the scripts iare set up so as to ignore duplicate songs.

+The shazamify-year script will let you adjust the year you want top filter for.
+The hope is to start these in 2024 on a weekly cron job and have a cumulative list of tracks released over the year.

 # How to use the scripts